 bp pulse is nationwide network which is available via the bp pulse app, access card or contactless credit/debit card.
 The network became bp pulse in December 2020, having previously been known as Polar.

 bp pulse has a subscription service, where customers pay monthly for access.
-Included within this cost is free charging on around half of bp pulse’s points.
-When not free, membership offers reduced pricing for bp pulse network devices, with costs per kWh used.
+Membership offers reduced pricing for bp pulse network devices, with costs per kWh used.

 bp pulse also has a pay-as-you-go service which makes bp pulse’s points available to those who aren’t subscribed to their membership tariff.
 Customers will need to download a smartphone app, create an account, and load a minimum of £20 credit to get started.
-Thereafter, they can use bp pulse charge points on an ad hoc basis and pay per charge, with a minimum fee applicable.
+Thereafter, they can use bp pulse charge points on an ad hoc basis and pay per charge.

 bp pulse is rolling out contactless bank card access across the bp pulse network’s rapid chargers, which requires no subscription or app to use.
-Again, charging is priced on a per kWh basis with a minimum fee applicable.
+Again, charging is priced on a per kWh basis.

 How much does the bp pulse network cost?